Birth story number 4

 The “oxytocin drip” summed up:

 All labours increase with intensity from start to finish.
-I didn’t feel that this was any more intense, or more hard work than my 3 births without the drip.
-In fact, this birth was easier than births 2 and 3, because it was so much quicker.
-I don’t know if that’s down to luck or the midwife being skilled enough to know when its time to turn the drip up or down.
+I feelt that this was more intense then my 3 none drip births, but not more hard work because it was so much quicker.
+I don’t know if that’s down to luck or the midwife being skilled enough to know when it was time to turn the drip up or down.
 I instantly regretted not going on this drip at my 3rd birth as I feel I could have made it much quicker and possibly avoided the baby becoming distressed.
 I was scared about what I had read, about contractions coming thick and fast with no breaks in between.
-That was not my experience at all.
+That was not my experience at this birth at all.

 We are absolutely besotted with the latest (and last) addition to our family.
 Welcome to the world, Mimi!